traPtitech/Jomon/README.md

 Now, you can send http requests to `localhost:3000`.

-2. Run following command in the project root when making server down.
+2. Run the following command in the project root when making the server down.

 ```shell script
 make down